niclabs/two/README.md

 # two

-Experimental HTTP2 implementation for running on constrained devices
+Experimental HTTP2 implementation for constrained devices

 ## Building and testing